fsyin505/resmint/README.md

 - most of the original Smint functionality is maintained
 - JS function is mostly redone to accomodate mobile menu logic
 - some of the code comments were deleted to help myself organize
+- will not work in old IE (<9) but neither does the original, and most sane websites for that matter